guettel/split-lecture/README.md

 That's it.
 I hope you find **split-lecture** useful for your teaching.
 Feel free to modify it to your needs.

 Any comments and feedback are appreciated, either by raising them as *issues* or dropping me an email: stefan.guettel@manchester.ac.uk

+## Acknowledgements

+Thanks to the jQuery team and Rick Strahl for the jQuery Resizable plugin.
+Thanks also to many students who have given useful feedback.